Lander B. Baiamonte

 Biography

-Coming from a small firm environment, Johnathan has extensive experience in representation of small business federal contractors, including especially socio-economic programs administered by the US Small Business Administration including the 8(a) Business Development, Service-Disabled Veteran-Owned Small Business, Woman-Owned Small Business and HUBZone programs.
+Coming from a small firm environment, Johnathan has extensive experience in representation of small business federal contractors, especially socio-economic programs administered by the US Small Business Administration, including the 8(a) Business Development, Service-Disabled Veteran-Owned Small Business, Woman-Owned Small Business, and HUBZone programs.

-The wide range of challenges faced by federal contractors has also given Johnathan many years of experience in range of federal contracting matters including Department of Labor (Service Contract Act and Davis-Bacon Act) compliance, suspension and debarment proceedings, and qui tam litigation under the federal False Claims Act.
+The wide range of challenges faced by federal contractors has also given Johnathan many years of experience in a range of federal contracting matters, including Department of Labor (Service Contract Act and Davis-Bacon Act) compliance, suspension and debarment proceedings, and qui tam litigation under the federal False Claims Act.

 Education